eneglia/Getting-Cleaning-Data/README.md

 This repository contains all the elements required in the Course Project Peer Assessments

+## Instructions
+* Install R/R Studio
+* Install packages "reshape2" and "plyr"
+* Unzip the data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and rename the folder with "data"
+* Put UCI HAR Dataset under your working directory
+* Run the code "run_analysis.R" to create the required dat set and the txt file to upload

 ### Course Project

 The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.
 You will be graded by your peers on a series of yes/no questions related to the project.